 The preceding command is equivalent to performing a mouse select

 and keyboard delete operation in the chart.
 Upon deletion, graphical Stateflow objects

-are sent to the clipboard; nongraphical objects, such as data and
+are sent to the clipboard; nongraphical objects, such as data, events,

 exists but is no longer a handle to the deleted state.